samlatavares/samlatavares/README.md

 </div>
 <div>
 	<h1>Hi there, Samla here! 👋</h1>
+	<p>I’m a Brazilian Java Developer with a Bachelor's degree in Computer Science and a specialization in Software Engineering. </p>
-	<p>A bit about me: I'm a brazilian developer.
-I'm currently working as FullStack Developer (.NET Core/Vue.js).
-I have 4 years of experience working with .NET and 2 years with Java.
-I also have experience working with Javascript, HTML and CSS.
-In addition, I have made some personal projects using React and Node.js.</p>
+	<p>I've been working in the field since 2016, primarily with .NET, Java and Oracle Database.
+Additionally, I have experience with Vue.js, JavaScript, HTML, CSS, and MS SQL Server.
+I’ve also developed personal projects using React and Node.js.</p>
 	<p>My native language is Portuguese and I'm an Upper Intermediate English speaker.
 I also can speak a little bit of Spanish and I'm learning German by myself. </p>
 	<p>I like to eat, travel, read, watch movies/TV shows and learn tech and non-tech stuff.</p>
-	<p>Here you'll find some personal projects and things that I'm studying at the moment.</p>
+	<p>Here you'll find my personal projects.</p>
 </div>

 <div style="display: inline_block">